Top Tips for Destressing After a Hard Day at Work

 Instead of indulging in a Netflix binge (or after indulging in a little Netflix wind-down), give your body and mind a break from stimulation and see how much more relaxed you become by practicing some of these simple, quiet de-stressing methods.
 Include a few of these practices in your post-work routine and feel the stress of the day melt away.

 We understand the emotional burden of traveling can be overwhelming — that’s why we’ve designed our support services with our travelers in mind.

-If you’ve traveled with us, you may have spoken with our chaplain, Angela.
+If you’ve traveled with us, you may have spoken with one of our chaplains.
 It’s important that our nurses know they have someone to speak with for emotional support.
-Whether it’s personal struggles or a work-related frustration, our chaplain is available.
-Our travelers receive Angela’s contact information, but should you need to get in touch with him, your recruiter can connect you.
+Whether it’s personal struggles or a work-related frustration, our chaplains are available.
+Our travelers receive contact information for Chaplains Janice and Chris, but should you need to get in touch with them, your recruiter can connect you.

 Most of our travelers know our clinical team as the background-operating team ensuring they can stay on contract.
 From on-boarding to career coaching, our clinical team works to make sure our nurses have what they need to be successful at their facility.
 They also are travelers.
 There’s a special camaraderie amongst travelers.
 So if you’re dealing with anything from bullying to struggling with work-related frustrations and want to talk to people who truly understand what it’s like on the floor, reach out!
 Read more about how Clinical helps support travelers through the emotional and physical challenges of the job here.